brodieG/r2c/README.md

 ## "Compiling" R

-Currently `{r2c}` can "compile" R expressions or functions composed of basic binary operators and statistics.  `{r2c}` also supports multi-line statements and assignment.
+`{r2c}` "compiles" R expressions or functions composed of basic binary operators and statistics.  `{r2c}` also supports multi-line statements and assignment.
 "Compile" is in quotes because `{r2c}` generates an equivalent C program, and compiles that.
-To compute the slope of a single variable regression we might use:
+To compute the slope of a single variable regression we might
+use:

     library(r2c)